cloudbiskuit/notefort/README.md

   <img src="./images/design.jpeg" alt="Notefort" width="500">
 </div>

-#### Key Points
+### Key Concepts
-1. Nginx as the Entry Point:
-All frontend and API requests are routed through Nginx proxy server.
+- All frontend and API requests are routed and proxied through Nginx proxy server.

-2. Frontend Logic:
-The React app triggers API calls based on user actions and updates the UI with the responses.
+- The React service triggers API calls.

-3. Message queuing:
-nodejsa handles the POST request and communicates with RabbitMQ.
-nodejsb consumes RabbitMQ messages and updates mysqlb.
+- RabbitMQ handles the messaging queue for backend microservices.
+- Only Backend services process input and store it in their corresponding databases.

+## Application Logic
+#### Service `REACT`
+1. On load, the react service calls the GET APIs of both nodejsa and nodejsb to display:
+   - Entries from the table main in mysqla.
+   - Entries from the table main in mysqlb.

+2. The react service provides a text input box and an "insert" button.
+When the "Insert" button is clicked:
+   - It calls the POST API of nodejsa to insert a new record into mysqla.
+   - It refreshes the UI by calling the GET APIs of both nodejsa and nodejsb to display the updated data.

+#### Service `NODEJSA`
+1. Inserts a new record into the main table of mysqla.
+2. Produces a message to the rabbitmq queue containing two values:
+   - The ID of the newly inserted record.
+   - The message content from the newly inserted record.

+#### Service `NODEJSB`
+1. Listens for messages from the rabbitmq queue produced by nodejsa.
+2. Upon receiving a message, it inserts a new record into the main table of mysqlb, where:
+   - The ID from the message is stored as ida.
+   - The message content from the message is stored as msgcp.

 ## Cloud Architecture
 Click on [this link](./images/architecture.jpeg) to to see the high-resolution version.